johan-bjareholt/Gamepad-to-360/README.md

 =========

 A shell script to make third party game controllers work as xbox360 controllers on linux.
 A simplified hook to xboxdrv.
-Makes any game controller work great with source games!
+Great for making any game controller work with source games!

 ### Dependencies